-It's time to talk to your children about sleeping routines, extra-curricular activities, the complex, conditional layering and distribution of responsibilities, and most importantly - measures and precautions to get to and from school safely.
+August 20, 2014 - As the new school year approaches it is imperative for parents to talk to their children about sleep routines, homework, lunch planning, school supplies, the complex, conditional layering and distribution of responsibilities, and most importantly - safety measures and precautions to get to and from school safely.

 Before School Begins – Set a Routine

-Before the new school year begins, it's important to get your children back to a sleeping routine so that your children are not sleep deprived.
-It's a good idea to start the transition about one month before school begins so they have time to adjust to earlier bedtimes and the ever-dreaded early rise.
+- Before the new school year begins, it's essential for children to get into a good bedtime routine so they are not sleep deprived.
+Starting the transition about one month before the first day of school will allow children to get back into a healthy routine so their bodies have time to adjust to earlier bedtimes and the ever-dreaded morning rise.

-- Maintaining a regular bedtime, reducing the amount of time your children watch television and limiting their sugar intake will help your children get the sleep they need to focus, study and learn in school.
+- Maintaining a regular bedtime, reducing the hours of television and limiting sugar intake will help your children get the sleep they need to succeed in school.

-- Develop a 'family emergency plan' in case an emergency occurs on the way to school, coming home from school and while at school.
+- Develop a 'family emergency plan' for unexpected occurrences on the way to school, coming home from school and while at school.

 - Inquire about the emergency and evacuation plans for your children's school.